xamry/notes/Data Engineering/OLAP.md

 ### Dimensional Modeling
 In OLAP, for analytical processing.
 Focussed on making retrievals easy.

+Steps of dimensional modelling:
+1. Identify Business Process
+2. Identify Grain (level of detail)
+3. Identify Dimensions
+4. Identify Facts
+5. Build Star

+The model should describe the Why, How much, When/Where/Who and What of your business process

 # Elements of Mutidimensional Data Model

 ## Dimension